If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 The story is not unique.
 An unknown group is plucked out of obscurity and pushed into a life of fame where they struggle to adjust to their new popularity and the fact that people in power want to take advantage of them.

 What does set it apart is the fact that as a director, Robert Townsend has the ability to create human stories that resonate long after you have watched them.
-The band members experience love, heartbreak, pregnancy, death, and addiction and it is all viewed through a very human lens.
+The band members experience love, heartbreak, pregnancy, death, and dependency and it is all viewed through a very human lens.

 8. The Players Club